HQarroum/awesome-iot/README.md

 #### Libraries and Tools

  - [Cylon.js](http://cylonjs.com/) - Cylon.js is a JavaScript framework for robotics, physical computing, and the Internet of Things.
 It makes it incredibly easy to command robots and devices.
  - [Luvit](https://luvit.io/) - Luvit implements the same APIs as Node.js, but in Lua !
-While this framework is not directly involved with IoT development, it is still a *great* way to rapidly build powertfull, yet memory efficient, embedded web applications.
+While this framework is not directly involved with IoT development, it is still a *great* way to rapidly build powerful, yet memory efficient, embedded web applications.
  - [Johnny-Five](http://johnny-five.io/) - Johnny-Five is the original JavaScript Robotics programming framework.
 Released by Bocoup in 2012, Johnny-Five is maintained by a community of passionate software developers and hardware engineers.
  - [Pi4J](http://pi4j.com/) - Pi4j is intended to provide a friendly object-oriented I/O API and implementation libraries for Java Programmers to access the full I/O capabilities of the Raspberry Pi platform.
  - [WiringPi](http://wiringpi.com/) - WiringPi is a GPIO access library written in C for the BCM2835 used in the Raspberry Pi.